tjbo/books/README.md

 At the beginning of the project I read the requirements a few times; then went for a walk and thought about what I would do.
 After the walk I made some rough notes about what I would build.

-After that I built it in a pretty methodical manner.
+After that I built it in a very methodical manner.

 I would have liked to try out Jest more in my testing, however I am not super familiar with this library, so ended up using Enzyme.